+Fig. 6.
+A physiological maturity map for corn in 2013 based on growing degree units accumulated from the day after planting (in this example, 2700 GDUs).
+PRISM model temperatures were used.
 Fig. 5.
 Geospatial maps highlighting differences in the number of days between NWS weather station-derived corn planting dates and PRISM-derived probability maps.
-Based on PRISM data models, spatial analysis indicates 17% of the statewide acreages could advance planting dates 1-3 weeks at a very low risk of 10%.
+Based on PRISM data models, spatial analysis indicates close to 20% of the statewide acreages could advance planting dates 1-3 weeks at a very low risk of 10%.